Infrared heating in the warehouse for targeted comfort and lower energy costs

 Zone heating as the key to energy efficiency

 Infrared heating is almost always used as zone heating in warehouses.
-Only areas where employees are active are heated, such as packing tables, loading stations, or inspection zones.
-Unoccupied storage areas remain unheated.
+Only the areas where employees are active are heated.
+Examples include packing tables, loading points, or inspection zones.
+Storage areas where no one is present remain unheated.
 This approach significantly reduces energy consumption.
-In warehouses adjacent to other business areas, such as a workshop or office , infrared heating integrates seamlessly into a single, integrated heating plan.
+In warehouses adjacent to other business spaces, such as a workshop or office space, infrared heating fits logically into a single integrated heating plan.

 Comfort and productivity in the warehouse